Dog Control Service

 8.30am to 5pm Monday to Friday Phone 01473 826622 Evenings and Weekends Phone 01473 826622

 When calling to report a lost/found dog please have to hand as much information as possible, including breed, sex, colour, distinguishing features, whether it is wearing a collar and the location and time where it was lost/found).

 The Council is able to deal with lost dog reports at all times.
 However, we are only able to collect dogs between 8.30am and 9pm daily.
 If a dog is found after 9pm, please contain it if possible until the next morning.
 Please note that no collection service is available on Christmas Day, Boxing Day and New Year's Day.

 If you have lost your dog you may also wish to contact local vets as well as councils bordering Mid Suffolk as it may have been reported to them as a found dog.
 We will put details of your lost dog on our files and contact you if we have any reports of dogs matching its description (see also Kennels).

 We now have a facility where you can report lost dogs online, which also allows you to include a photograph of the dog.
 To use this facility, please click here.

-If you have found a dog and have contained it, please contact the Dog Warden Service.
+If you have found a dog and have contained it, please contact the Dog Control Service.
 In the meantime, try to contain the dog in a secure area and give the dog access to water (see also Kennels).